-There is considerable variation between subjects to

-the extent muscle Cr concentrations are elevated following supplementation, although it appears that there is an upper limit of 160 mmol/kg dry muscle.
+There is considerable variation between subjects to the extent muscle Cr concentrations elevated following supplementation, although it appears that there is an upper limit of 160 mmol/kg dry muscle.
 Early evidence showed that ingesting Cr with carbohydrate (CHO) results in the greater possibility of achieving maximal levels of total muscle Cr.
-It seems likely that the increase in muscle Cr stores when taken with CHO is as a result of insulin action probably by stimulating the Na+-dependent muscle Cr transporter activity.
-A specific, saturable, Na+dependent transporter responsible for Cr uptake across the plasma membrane has been described for skeletal muscle, heart, brain, kidney, intestine, and red blood cells, but not for liver.
+It seems likely that the increase in muscle Cr stores when taken with CHO is as a result of insulin action probably by stimulating Cr Na+-dependent muscle transporter activity.
+A specific, saturable, Na+-dependent transporter responsible for Cr uptake plasma across the membrane has been described for skeletal muscle. heart. brain, kidney, intestine, and red blood cells, but not for liver.
 Therefore, it is suggested that creatine should be ingested in combination with a carbohydrate meal or drink (Green et al., 1996).